 Conant Library provides a welcoming environment for study, work, and collaboration.
-The library enhances learning and research by providing easy access to a wide range of print and online resources, including databases containing e-books, full-text articles and company and industry information.
+The library enhances learning and research by providing easy access to a wide range of print and online resources, including databases containing e-books, full-text articles, and company and industry information.
+Many online newspapers are now available on campus and remotely including The New York Times, Wall Street Journal, and Sports Business Journal.
+Additionally, an array of global newspapers and magazines are available from our newly acquired PressReader app.
 There are numerous computer workstations, scanners, and laser printers for student use.
-For collaborative work there are group-study rooms with 40" monitors.
+For collaborative work, there are group-study rooms with 40" monitors.
 Students can borrow course textbooks as well as laptops and Surfaces.
-The service-oriented staff is friendly and knowledgeable, and works in partnership with faculty to help students develop the expertise and critical thinking skills necessary for academic success at Nichols and professional success beyond.
-Research assistance is available in person as well as via chat, email, and phone.
+The service-oriented librarian is friendly and knowledgeable and works in partnership with faculty to help students develop the expertise and critical thinking skills necessary for academic success at Nichols and professional success beyond.
+Research assistance is available in person as well as via Zoom, chat, email, and phone.